Created by Andrew Cartmel

 Yet, somehow, the book managed a low-key charm that prompted not so much interest as curiosity in me.
 Where would the author go with this?

-Because, for all its at-times turgid and meandering pacing, Cartmel nailed the obsessive nature of the collector's mindset with just the right amount of cheekiness, and the array of quirky characters (instantly familiar to regular consumers of BBC America and PBS) and the unapologetically sweet ending certainly wouldn't upset anyone -- even me.
-This one's built for comfort, not speed.
-And I like the covers.
+Because, for all its at-times turgid and meandering pacing, Cartmel nailed the obsessive nature of the rock’n’roll collector’s mindset with just the right amount of cheekiness, the array of quirky characters (instantly familiar to regular consumers of BBC America and PBS), and the unapologetically sweet ending certainly wouldn’t upset anyone — even me.
+This one’s built for comfort, not for speed.
+Plus, I sorta liked the cover.